dikhan/terraform-provider-openapi/docs/how_to_subresources.md

 The description of a sub-resource in the OpenAPI document is no different than any other resource and must meet the same [Terraform compliance requirements](https://github.com/dikhan/terraform-provider-openapi/blob/master/docs/how_to.md#terraform-compliant-resource-requirements).

+If the parent paths are not described in the OpenAPI doc or they are not [Terraform compliant](https://github.com/dikhan/terraform-provider-openapi/blob/master/docs/how_to.md#terraform-compliant-resource-requirements) then you will not be able to manage the sub-resource in the provider.

-Nevertheless, the sub-resource endpoint path must contain the path parameters referring to the parents where they live under.
+Nevertheless, the sub-resource endpoint path must contain the path parameters referring to the parents where they live under and the path parameters must be named the same.

-For instance, in the following example the ```firewall``` sub-resource lives under the ```cdns``` resource.
+For instance, in the following example the ```/v1/firewalls/``` sub-resource lives under the ```/v1/cdns/{cdn_id}``` resource and both the parent and the sub-resource instance paths contain the same path parameter name that refers to the parent ```{cdn_id}```.

 ````
 paths: